 How to request visitation

 You must file a request for child visitation in the state where the parents’ divorce, annulment, paternity, custody or probate case took place.
 Often, this is the same county where the child lives.
-Requests require four court forms:
+Requests require court forms, including:

 - JDF 1704 Motion to Intervene